benlei/issue-templateless-parser/README.md

 This action will try to parse a `body`, or an issue's body, for fields as if it were created by an issue template.
-Keep in mind that because this is tempalteless, it assumes all the contents of each field are strings.
+Keep in mind that because this is templateless, it assumes all the contents of each field are strings.

 ## Inputs